vitorbeltrao/brand_data_analysis/README.md

 Go to the [AWS](https://aws.amazon.com/) page and create a free account for you to use the services needed for the project.

+### template.yaml File

+Go to the [cloud formation](https://aws.amazon.com/cloudformation/) instance on AWS and upload this template so that the database, DMS and S3 services are created to start the pipeline.

+### main's Files

+After all the above steps, you can run it in your terminal (in the order), in your main directory: `python main_load_to_rds.py`, `python main_s3_management.py` and `python main_load_dw.py` to execute the components in order from the *components* folder.
+This will run all the necessary pipeline (in order) to get the data into the database, then make the necessary transformations inside the data lake, and finally push the transformed data up to a data warehouse.

+### Stremlit app

+To run streamlit locally, just run: `streamlit run hello.py` and then a web browser will load the service and you can enjoy the dashboard.
+To deploy and make it available to anyone through a link, you must register on the [site](https://streamlit.io/) and follow the step by step.

 ### .env File

 To make everything work, you need to create the `.env` file in your main directory, so that *main's* files runs smoothly.

 In the .env, you must define all necessary variables like usernames, passwords and anything else that is sensitive information for your project.

-### template.yaml File

-Go to the [cloud formation](https://aws.amazon.com/cloudformation/) instance on AWS and upload this template so that the database, DMS and S3 services are created to start the pipeline.

-### main.py File

-After all the above steps, you can run it in your terminal (in the order), in your main directory: `python main_load_to_rds.py` and `python main_s3_management.py` to execute the components in order from the *components* folder.

 ### Testing